Readiness Check

 Definition

-A diagnostic assessment is a structured test designed not just to produce a score, but to identify specific areas of strength and weakness across the four 11+ domains: verbal reasoning, non-verbal reasoning, mathematical reasoning, and English comprehension.
-A good diagnostic breaks results down to sub-domain level — for example, showing that a child is strong at maths number questions but weak at word problems, or strong at NVR matrices but weak at spatial rotation questions.
+A readiness check is a structured test designed not just to produce a score, but to identify specific areas of strength and weakness across the four 11+ domains: verbal reasoning, non-verbal reasoning, mathematical reasoning, and English comprehension.
+A good readiness check breaks results down to sub-domain level — for example, showing that a child is strong at maths number questions but weak at word problems, or strong at NVR matrices but weak at spatial rotation questions.
 This level of detail allows preparation to be focused precisely where it is most needed, making the preparation window far more efficient than general blanket practice.

 Related Terms